Recent Announcements

 Post date: Aug 14, 2016

-On July 25, 2016 Innovative Imaging and Research was awarded a NOAA Phase II Small Business Innovative Research Project to develop a new radiometric vicarious calibration approach for the Suomi NPP VIIRS Day/Night Band’s (DNB) high gain stage (HGS).
+On July 25, 2016 Innovative Imaging & Research Corp. was awarded a NOAA Phase II Small Business Innovative Research Project to develop a new radiometric vicarious calibration approach for the Suomi NPP VIIRS Day/Night Band’s (DNB) high gain stage (HGS).
 This research will produce affordable, field-deployable, NIST-traceable point source lamps that can achieve HGS DNB radiance per pixel with a long-term, post-correction source stability of better than 1%.
 This technology will complement traditional,extended source, radiance-based calibrations, which are based on natural lunar illumination.
 The new approach should be applicable to other nighttime imagers and will help calibrate other point sources observed by VIIRS.

 Post date: May 27, 2016